 - Obtain the necessary discovery materials and evidence to properly defend the case;

 - File and argue any necessary motions in Court;

 - Fight at trial, or negotiate a fair resolution;

 - Try to avoid having a conviction entered;

 - Address concerns regarding child custody/parenting time, retrieval of belongings/property, employment issues, and immigration related issues.

 - Have someone who cares about the result, and who is working to obtain the best possible result given the particular facts of the case.

-Contact our offices today to schedule your free consultation and learn more about how we can fight to protect your rights.
+Contact our offices today to schedule your consultation and learn more about how we can fight to protect your rights.